Sandra Blanco, PhD. firstname.lastname@example.org

 Oscar Monteagudo García, Beca de Colaboración. firstname.lastname@example.org

 I studied Biochemistry and Biomedical Sciences at the University of Valencia (UV).
 In 2019, I worked at the Experimental Hepathology department in the “Hospital La Fe”, but I really wanted to focus my future work in the research of Cancer.
 For that reason, in 2020 I came to Salamanca to study the MSc in Biology and Clinic of the Cancer and now my PhD thesis at the Epitranscriptomics and Cancer Lab, led by Dr. Sandra Blanco, where I have been awarded with a Collaboration scholarship and a Conexion Cancer JAE intro CSIC scholarship.
-Here, I’m working in the Identification of critical 6-methyladenosine regulators as malignant prognosis factors in prostate adenocarcinoma, which I hope to continue during my PhD.
+Here, I’m working in the Identification of critical 6-methyladenosine regulators as malignant prognosis factors in prostate adenocarcinoma.